Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 ### Crafting
 - Heroes now restore stamina while moving in the world map, at a configurable rate.
-- Configurable max Stamina multiplier.
+- Configurable Stamina cost multipliers for Smelting, Smithing and Refining.

 ### Passive XP Gain
 Each day, several skills are awarded a set amount of XP for the player.